podviaznikov/podviaznikov.com/journal.md

       [:main {:class "ph3 pb3 pt2 ph5-ns pb5-ns pt2-ns"}
         [:h1.lh-title.f3.athelas (:name %)]
         [:p.lh-copy.measure
-          "I'm located in the San Francisco.
+          "I'm located in San Francisco.
 If you are in the city and want to meet for coffee, tea or a walk, just reach out to me."
         ]
         [:dl.f6.lh-title.mv2